-The influence of the descriptors on the model output was evaluated with the help of Shapley Additive Explanation (SHAP) values which describe the importance of each descriptor on the model's output taking into account the interaction with other descriptors.
+The influence of the descriptors on the model output was evaluated with the help of Shapley Additive Explanation (SHAP) values which describe the importance of each descriptor for the model output taking into account the interactions with other descriptors.
 Each descriptor for each data point (here, a particular binding site) is assigned a positive or negative SHAP value describing the contribution of the descriptor to the model output (here, druggable or less druggable) for that data point.
-The mean SHAP value formed by all SHAP values for a descriptor for the entire data set indicates the importance of the descriptor for the model (the larger the absolute mean SHAP value, the more important the descriptor, Figure 2A).
+The mean SHAP value formed by all SHAP values for a descriptor for the entire data set indicates the importance of the descriptor, Figure 2A).
 For DrugPred\RNA, positive SHAP values imply high druggability probability, while negative SHAP values imply low druggability probability.
 Further, by plotting the individual SHAP values for a descriptor against the descriptor values, it becomes evident which descriptor values contribute positively or negatively to the model (Figure 2B).
-The sum of the SHAP values of all descriptors for a single data point indicates the direction of the prediction.
+The sum of the SHAP values of all descriptors for a single data point indicates the direction of the tota data point.